Alterations in Cardiovascular Function and Perfusion: Understanding the Impact on Health

 Future Directions andEmerging Paradigms

 Parallel advances in genomics are uncovering rare variants that predispose individuals to arrhythmias, dilated cardiomyopathies, or thrombophilic states.
-CRISPR‑based editing and antisense oligonucleotide therapies are moving from bench to bedside, offering the prospect of disease‑modifying treatments that target the root cause rather than merely alleviating downstream effects.
+Even so, cRISPR‑based editing and antisense oligonucleotide therapies are moving from bench to bedside, offering the prospect of disease‑modifying treatments that target the root cause rather than merely alleviating downstream effects.
 In parallel, stem‑cell derived cardiac organoids provide a human‑relevant platform for testing drug toxicity and for engineering patient‑specific patches to repair myocardial scar tissue after infarction.

 Holistic Outlook